ali96343/unbundler/README.md

 5 cd to ngx/static/tte  && unbun

-The script takes a long time, 1min to 7min.
+The script takes a long time: 1min to 7min.

 please wait